UBRoboticsWorkshop/WorkShops/3_programming/index.md

 - Go to Tools > Port and select the COM port the ESP32 is connected to.

 - Then, press the upload button and wait for the “Done uploading” message.

 ![image](https://github.com/UBRoboticsWorkshop/WorkShops/assets/61526569/b27423db-8f20-49be-9616-8209eac704bb)

 `If you see a lot of dots (…__…__) on the debugging window and the “Failed to connect to ESP32: Timed out waiting for packet header” message, that means you need to press the ESP32 on-board BOOT button after the dots start appearing.`

+## 2.3.
+Now Go to Tools > Serial Monitor to check the message send form ESP32

 ---
 # 3. PWM and GPIOs